-But SERPWoo's Keyword Finder tool also scans the SERP for you keyword, collects the top 3 listings, and does a deep dive into what other keywords those listings rank for.
+But SERPWoo's Keyword Finder tool also scans the SERP for your keyword, collects the top 3 listings, and does a deep dive into what other keywords those listings rank for.
 Genius...

-See I had this problem years ago that when I did keyword research I knew SEO tools where not giving me all the info I needed.
+See I had this problem years ago that when I did keyword research I knew SEO tools were not giving me all the info I needed.